 Authority is measured by the proximity to a group of seed sites that are deemed to be authority sites.

-It sounds complicated but in the end it’s simple: Let’s say Adobe.com is an authority site.
 A site x linked by Adobe.com is thus more authoritative than a site y that has been linked by site x or a site z that hasn’t been linked by any of those, Adobe, x or y.
-In this example y still inherits some authority from Adobe.com – Adobe trusts site x and site x trusts site y so that site y still must have some value.

 Most people in the SEO industry assume that not only Yahoo employs Trustrank but Google as well without using the term maybe but inherently it’s the same concept.

 How do you become an authority site?
 What are the actual factors of an authority site?
+When it comes to search they are:

 • links from the good seed sites or sites linked by such seed sites